joelsfoster/gizmo/README.md

 - Limit orders do not support trailing stop loss
 - TODO: add support for 'limit exits' instead of 'take profits'
-- Reversal actions are currently broken
-- Reversal actions are always 'market exit'.
+- Reversal actions will always 'market exit' active positions.
 If your order type is 'limit', the reversal will be a limit entry